... Summits on Cotopaxi...

 Physical Training:

-It is important that you are very physically fit and healthy and you can dedicate time to ‘climbing specific training’ in the lead up to your expedition.
-You will be required to climb up to 8-10hrs per day.
-Being in top shape will also ensure you enjoy your climb, feel good throughout and get the most out of the experience.
+It is important that you are very physically fit and healthy, and you can dedicate time to specific training in the lead-up to your expedition.
+You will be required to ski in extreme temperatures for up to 8-10 hours per day, as well as assist the team in camp tasks before and after your skiing day.

 We recommend that you: